yegor256/blog/_posts/2016/jul/2016-07-18-law-of-demeter.md

 tags: oop
 description: |
-  The well-known Law of Demeter is seriously misunderstood by object-oriented programmers &mdash; it isn't equal to the law of one dot.
+  The well-known Law of Demeter is seriously misunderstood by object-oriented programmers&mdash;it isn't equal to the law of one dot.
 keywords:
   - law of demeter